AvRajath/ARIOT_OPEN/Arduino-ESP8266/Readme.md

 Also, Provide appropriate Credentials to the Firebase account the user has created (currently file consists of a firebase token which is used for development purpose)

+Hardware Used: A relay module and ESP8266 conncted to WIFI network